akmalfaditya/Bootcamp/Practice/C# Language Basics/Variables and Parameters/README.md

 # Variables and Parameters in C#

-## 🎯 Learning Objectives
+## Learning Objectives

-Master the art of data storage and method communication in C#!
 This project covers everything from basic variable declarations to advanced parameter techniques that professional developers use daily.

-## 📚 What You'll Learn
+## What You'll Learn

 ### Core Concepts Covered: